marimo-team/marimo/examples/README.md

 - 📦 `third_party/`: a showcase of how to use popular third-party packages in marimo
 - ✨ `misc/`: miscellenous topical examples

+> [!Tip]
+> marimo also ships with tutorials to help you get started.
+Start the
+> `marimo tutorial intro` at the command-line.

 > [!NOTE]
 > Want to add an example to our repo?
 Submit a
 > [pull request](https://github.com/marimo-team/marimo/pulls)!
 All
 > contributions are welcome! 🙏

 ## Running an example